epuerta9/kitchenai/docs/README.md

 ## **What is KitchenAI?**
-KitchenAI bridges the gap between **AI developers** and **application developers**, making it easy to:
+KitchenAI bridges the gap between **AI developers**, **application developers**, and **Infrastructure developers** making it easy to:

-- For **AI Developers**: Focus on your techniques like RAG or embeddings—KitchenAI handles scalable, production-ready APIs.
+- For **AI Developers**: Focus on your techniques like RAG or embeddings—KitchenAI handles scalable, production-ready features through ecosystem building blocks.
-- For **App Developers**: Seamlessly integrate AI with open-source APIs and robust backends built on Django and background workers.
+- For **App Developers**: Seamlessly integrate AI with open-source APIs and robust backends built on Django.

+- For **Infrastructure Developers**: Integrate seamlessly with AI tooling, customize Django backends, and leverage built-in support for observability platforms like Sentry and OpenTelemetry, ensuring scalable and production-ready deployments with tools like Docker and Kubernetes.

 **Say goodbye to boilerplate!**